rmhdev/cercanias-api/README.md

 ### Configure the server

 This project is built using [Silex][].
 The official docs will give you more information about [how to configure your server][].

-If you are installing this project in a public server, make sure that:
+Make sure that:

 - the **document root** points to the `cercanias-api/web/` directory.
 - folders in `cercanias-api/var/` must be **writable** by the web server.